'No, I'm not over it': Hillary Clinton jabs Trump, shows off Russian hat at Yale Class Day

 HILLARY CLINTON TO GET HARVARD MEDAL FOR 'TRANSFORMATIVE IMPACT ON SOCIETY'

-Clinton admitted that she still thinks about her defeat by Trump: "No, I'm not over it ...
+Clinton admitted that she still thinks about her defeat by Trump: "No, I'm not over it.
+I still think about the 2016 election.
 I still regret the mistakes I made.
 I still think, though, that understanding what happened in such a weird and wild election in American history will help us defend our democracy in the future."

+"Today, as a person, I'm OK," Clinton added.
+"But as an American, I’m concerned."

 The former first lady, secretary of state, New York senator and 2016 Democratic nominee for president also threw in a call for "common-sense gun safety legislation as soon as we can get it" during a brief discussion of Friday's mass shooting at Santa Fe High School in Texas.